 Ask yourself: How can you help your followers or audience with what you know and your thoughts, ideas and predictions on a particular topic?

 The infographic example refers to Nasa, who used a composite image to show the progression of the solar eclipse.
-This is in NASA’s area of superpower so it makes sense that they would share it.
-While everyone else was sharing single photos, they were sharing the journey of the eclipse and teaching what they know:
+This is in NASA's area of superpower so it makes sense that they would share it.
+While everyone else was sharing single photos, they were sharing the journey of the eclipse and teaching what they know in their Instagram Posts:

 Behold!
 This progression of the partial solar eclipse took place over Ross Lake, in Northern Cascades National Park, Washington on Monday, Aug.
 21, 2017.
 A total solar eclipse swept across the path of totality, a narrow portion of the contiguous United States from Lincoln Beach, Oregon, to Charleston, South Carolina.
 A partial solar eclipse was visible across the entire North American continent along with parts of South America, Africa, and Europe.
 Photo Credit: NASA/Bill Ingalls #sun #solareclipse #totalsolareclipse #partialsolareclipse #eclipse2017 #astronomy #heliophysics #moon #nasa #eclipse #solarsystem #science #research